RHIT-CSSE/csse220/Administration/CSSE220CAP.md

 ## INSTRUCTOR

-Not listed as the final schedules have not been decided for Winter and Spring terms

-# RECOMMENDATIONS FROM PREVIOUS OFFERING AND CORRESPONDING CHANGES
+# RECOMMENDATIONS FROM PREVIOUS OFFERING

+## Planning to implement

-* Continue revisions to the OO-curriculum, try to reduce student frustration with UML
+* Releasing the most challenging/recent past exams to help set student expectations
-* Implement the threading piloting officially
-* Consider piloting some ideas to make project easier:
-  - Reducing the scope slightly and dropping group size to pairs
+* Finalizing a more sustainable plan for the course website for future instructors to all use
+* Try to find ways to require course material presented during the final project to be used in the final project

+## Will attempt if there's time

-  - Getting team assignment and initial design happening before Exam 2
+* Getting team assignment and initial design happening before Exam 2
-  - Further refining the project related classes to give more timely help on issues students struggle with
+* Possibly getting partners setup on an assignment before the project (and a chance for students to switch)
+* Reviewing distribution of assignments to try to better balance the workload, eliminating overlapping assignments as possible
+* Improving the quality and accessibility of additional resources for greater depth or preparation
+* Introduce a survey early during the project about the effectiveness of team communication.

 # LEARNING OUTCOMES